toss/es-git/docs/reference/classes/Commit.md

 > **asObject**(): [`GitObject`](GitObject.md)

-Casts this Commit to be usable as an `GitObject`
+Casts this Commit to be usable as an `GitObject`.

 #### Returns